mahauni/linux-notes/README.md

 $ service crond status
 ```
-After seeing the status of crond and seeing it is active
+After seeing the status of crond and seeing it is active <br>

 you can edit the cron file with
 ```bash